-The user manual contains the description of all instrument modes and functions.
+- Base unit manual - Contains the description of all instrument modes and functions.
 It also provides an introduction to remote control, a complete description of the remote control commands with programming examples, and information on maintenance, instrument interfaces and error messages.
-Includes the contents of the getting started manual.
+Includes the contents of the getting started manual. - Firmware application manual Contains the description of the specific functions of a firmware application, including remote control commands.
+Basic information on operating the R&S ZNL is not included.

-The contents of the user manual are available as help in the R&S ZNLE.
-The help offers quick, context-sensitive access to the complete information for the instrument and its firmware.
+The contents of the user manuals are available as help in the R&S ZNL.
+The help offers quick, context-sensitive access to the complete information for the base unit and the firmware applications.